Ryohskay/peshitta_cj/README.md

 ## Author

-This project is a work by Ryosuke Nagata (to be) submitted as his dissertation for Computing, MA., Hons. at the University of Aberdeen.
+This project is a work by Ryosuke Nagata (to be) submitted as his dissertation project for Computing, MA., Hons. at the University of Aberdeen.

+## Notes
+- To run the classifier code, execute `python3 -m classifier.{module-name}` at the `./src/` directory.
+- To build the Sphinx documentation, run `make html` at the `./docs/` directory.